For an island, there is actually quite a lot of choice when it comes to shopping.

 This is the newest addition to Tortola shopping.
-Recently opened and primarily built for the cruise passengers visiting the island, Tortola Pier Park is open to everyone and houses 54 different shops.
+Tortola Pier Park is open to everyone and houses 54 different shops.
 Heading into town, take Waterfront Drive and just after the Road Town ferry terminal turn right at the light at Administration Drive.
 The shopping park is located at the very end of this road along the water.
 There you will find jewelry, perfume, clothing, shoes, restaurants, local arts and crafts, a pharmacy, the BVI Tourist Board and even a cigar bar.

 Historic Main Street of Road Town

 Also in Road Town but a “little” older is the historic section of Main Street.
-For shopping, Sunny Caribbee has one of its stores there so you can stock up on citrus pepper or sea salt to brighten your dishes.
-Next door to Sunny Caribbee is another favorite of ours – Hucksters and Island Roots Cafe.
+One of our favorites is Hucksters and Island Roots Cafe.
 They are located in the Old Customs House, and there is amazing coffee, sandwiches and other lighter fare to sit and enjoy while you gaze at the local artwork along the walls.
-Further up the street is Serendipity, the bookstore on the island…so if you want to pick up something to wile away the hours, this is the place to find it.
+Next door you can find the new home for EC Soap Co., also known as Eastern Caribbean Soap Company.
+It is a locally owned company and carries organic toiletry items, a line of cleaning products and even food.
+A bit further up the street is Serendipity, the bookstore on the island…so if you want to pick up something to wile away the hours, this is the place to find it.
 As Road Town is the capital of the BVI there are many other shops along the streets, and tucked into the side streets.
 Let us know if you find a new favorite.

 Near the Road Town Ferry Terminal

-Across the street and a little bit farther down the road from the ferry terminal you will find Nutmeg Designs.
-A very eco-friendly place, they create functional items from recycled materials – think beautifully crafted handbags or toiletry kits from old sails or truck tarps and custom made furniture from reclaimed wood.
-Nutmeg also carries the locally owned organic toiletry and cleaning line of products from EC Soap Co., also known as Eastern Caribbean Soap Company.
+Across the street and a little bit farther down the road from the ferry terminal you will find Nutmeg Designs and Images.
+A very eco-friendly place, Nutmeg has functional items from recycled materials – think beautifully crafted handbags or toiletry kits from old sails or truck tarps and custom made furniture from reclaimed wood.
+Images is an art gallery/framing store where you will find an eclectic collection of local artists’ work.

 Wickhams Cay II

-For shopping you also have some great choices.
-Images is an art gallery/framing store where you will find an eclectic collection of local artists’ work.
-Right next door is House.
-The quintessential home store with beautiful items to make each moment that much more special – from household goods to decorative items.
+For shopping you have some great choices.
+House is the quintessential home store with beautiful items to make each moment that much more special – from household goods to decorative items.
 Their inventory is constantly changing.
-Next door to them is Hiho, a clothing store created by a family who moved to the BVI in 1969 and was inspired by the casual life here.
+Within House is an area dedicated to Hiho, a clothing store created by a family who moved to the BVI in 1969 and was inspired by the casual life here.